modypy/modypy/docs/guide.rst

 ============

-Before you start diving into the details of programming systems and blocks, have a look at the :doc:`mathematical background of dynamical systems <math>`, if you haven't already.
+Before you start diving into the details of programming systems and blocks, have a look at the :doc:`mathematical background of dynamical systems
+<background/math>`, if you haven't already.
 That theory will help you understand much better what goes on in the system simulation.

 Also, as MoDyPy is heavily based on `NumPy <https://numpy.org>`_, you might want check out their documentation as well, at least the basic introduction into